Spring 2014 Undergraduate Commencement

 Saturday, May 10, 2014

-The rehearsal will be held on the GC Front Lawn on Thursday, May 8 at 4 p.m.
-In the event of inclement weather, rehearsal will be cancelled.
+The rehearsal will be held in Centennial Center on Thursday, May 8 at 4 p.m.
 If you have a final during this time period, you may not miss your final to attend rehearsal.
-If you are in this situation, please speak with a fellow graduate about information you missed.
+If you are unable to attend rehearsal, please speak with a fellow graduate about information you missed.

 All students are encouraged to attend the Senior Sendoff picnic sponsored by University Advancement immediately following the rehearsal.